zvjaceslavs/intshare/Server_Hardware/RAID_Cards/template_intel_rst_(intel_vroc)/5.0/README.md

 # Intel RST with js

+## Description

+## Overview This template is for discovering and monitoring Intel RST (Intel VROC) storage controllers.
+Works with zabbix 4.2 and higher.
+Template uses action with zabbix API.
+Instuctions is on github page <https://github.com/mykolq/zabbix_intel_rst_template>

 ## Overview

 This template is for discovering and monitoring Intel RST (Intel VROC) storage controllers.
 Works with zabbix 4.2 and higher.
 Template uses action with zabbix API.